d-carranza/dapponics-mixer/README.md

 TODO: Create a working Dropzone, upload to cloudinary when a png is dropped, receive a URL, set the URL as the value of Image

 I need to read the documentation of react-dropzone in https://react-dropzone.js.org/

+**Notes 16**
+(Upgraded the favicon and the title.)

+_Dropzone is working as intended now_ accepting only pngs and the max files possible is 1, everything else is rejected.
+When a png file is dropped then its converted to base 64 and that URL is included in the state as img input.

+I decided to not use cloudinary calls for this project because the right way to do it is from the backend and, if the png data is in the back enf I prefer to just store it in my database.
+I realised base64 strings are not too heavy and this way the app is going to be more efficient and faster.

+I also included a conditional render to show the preview of the pngs one droped and also show the user's pngs that are stored in the database when the state is loaded.

+Now is the time to start the output algorythm with the final traits and the metadata stored in files in the local storage and download them.